alexhgian/hw4/README.md

    * also uses getAxis()
    * Handles Quandl server issue or network issues with `Cachit.chartDown` which displays an error message.
    * Same difficulties were had here as well with data syncronization
+* Added View link if any elements are click except for the edit and delete buttons of course.
+  * And eventListener is listen for the click and assigns the objectId for the coin in a cookie to be used in `wire4.html`
+* Edit, and Delete button
+  * Similar to view using a combination of the query string, hash, and cookie

 ###wire4.html | wire4.js
 **View Item Detail**